Robust Inference for Non-Linear Regression Models with Applications in Enzyme Kinetics: Robust parameter estimation under general NLR models

-Note that, an important advantage of our MDPDE over its existing robust competitors (briefly described in Appendix \ref{ExistingRM}) is that the MDPDEs additionally yield a robust estimate of the scale parameter $\sigma$ simultaneously with the estimation of the regression parameter $\bm{\beta}$.
-Further, for the MDPDE, the problem with multiple roots of the estimation equations can be easily solved using the associated objective function in \eqref{Hnlr}.
+Note that, an important advantage of our MDPDE over its existing robust competitors (briefly described in Web Appendix A.2) is that the MDPDEs additionally yield a robust estimate of the scale parameter $\sigma$ simultaneously with the estimation of the regression parameter $\bm{\beta}$. \btxt{Further, unlike other estimating equation based estimators, the MDPDE is associated with a nice objective function, which helps us to avoid the problem of multiple roots of the estimating equations.
+If we get multiple solutions to the MDPDE estimating equations \eqref{esteq1}-\eqref{esteq2}, we should choose the one yielding the minimum value of the associated objective function given in \eqref{Hnlr}.
+The same can also be used while choosing between multiple local minima of the said objective function.}